Co-Curricular and Enrichment

 In addition, the academy is a regular host to guest speakers to support both students’ academic development, enhance their cultural capital and their understanding of the wider world.
 These include the ‘Operational live team’, as featured on Dragon’s den, exploring human anatomy and physiology, The ‘National Enterprise challenge’ – the UK’s largest enterprise competition.
 This aims to provide students a true insight into real life business, brand development and business strategy.

 Education outside of the classroom is integral to the Trinity experience and all Phase 1 students will take part in a minimum of one extra-curricular graduation club each week.
-Attendance at this club will form an integral part of the Phase 1 graduation process.
+Dedicated attendance at this club will form an integral part of the Phase 1 graduation process.

 In addition to the ‘graduation’ involve clubs, students are given the opportunity to take part in a wide range of sporting activities, music, drama and dance classes, handwriting clubs, STEM club and media clubs.
 We also offer students the opportunity to work with our staff on local community projects to support local charities and community groups.
 These include the Forget me not Trust and Overgate hospice, The Halifax food bank and The Mayfield Trust.

-In Year 10 and 11, students also have access to the ‘Achieve’ provision to support with revision and preparation for examinations and aid students in their completion coursework.
+In Year 10 and 11, students also have access to the ‘Achieve’ provision to support with dedicated revision, organisation and preparation for examinations and aid students in their completion coursework.
 Students are invited in small groups each week by subject staff to this provision.